rAlexandreViegas/rAlexandreViegas/README.md

 ## Hey 👋, I'm Alexandre

-As a Full Stack Web Developer, I have contributed to various projects designed for both educational and personal purposes.
+As a Full Stack Developer, I have contributed to various projects designed for both educational and personal purposes.
 You can explore all these projects on this page.

 ### Main Stack